-Polysporin® Eczema Essentials® 1% Hydrocortisone: A Review on Use, Safety and How Well It Works
+Polysporin® Eczema Essentials® 1% Hydrocortisone: A review on a hydrocortisone cream over-the-counter

 Hydrocortisone cream is a common corticosteroid treatment used for different skin conditions.
-Depending on the strength, it can exists as a both a prescription and non-prescription (over-the-counter) product.
-A popular non-prescription item is Polysporin® Eczema Essentials® 1% Hydrocortisone cream which is marketed for the treatment of mild eczema.
+Depending on the strength, it can exists as a both a prescription and over-the-counter (as a non-prescription product).
+A popular hydrocortisone cream over-the-counter is Polysporin Eczema Essentials 1% Hydrocortisone cream which is marketed for the treatment of mild eczema.

-Fast Fact: Currently in Canada both 0.5% and 1% hydrocortisone cream exist as a non-prescription product (the 0.5% strength has existed as a nonprescription for a long time).
+Fast Fact: Currently in Canada both 0.5% and 1% hydrocortisone cream exist as over-the-counter products (the 0.5% strength has existed as a nonprescription for a long time).
 In 2014, Health Canada announced that 1% hydrocortisone cream can now be bought without a prescription.

 - daily moisturizing cream